How to Get Discounts or Cheap Vatican Tickets

 Tickets without guided tour

-If you are one of those who prefer to spread the visit to the main attractions of the city over several days, I recommend you to get this offer of tickets to the Vatican and the Colosseum.
-I'll tell you in detail:
+If you are one of those who prefer to spread your visit to the city's main attractions over several days, I recommend you book your combined ticket to the Colosseum and the Vatican I'll tell you in detail:

-• What's included: Colosseum, Roman Forum, Palatine Hill, Vatican Museums, Sistine Chapel and St. Peter's Basilica (you'll also get audio guide and explanatory video).
+• What's included: Colosseum, Roman Forum, Palatine Hill, Vatican Museums, Sistine Chapel and St. Peter's Basilica (you'll also have audio guide and explanatory video).

-• How much time I have to use it: 3 days.
+• How long do I have to use it: 3 days.

 Combined guided tour

 But there are travellers who want to go further and opt for the guided tour to get a more contextualised view and better understand its history.
-If this is your case, don't worry because there is also a way to save with this pack of guided tours of the Vatican and the Colosseum.
+If this is your case, don't worry because there is also a way to save with the Vatican and Colosseum guided tour pack.
 Please note:

 • What's included: Colosseum, Roman Forum, Palatine Hill, Vatican Museums and Sistine Chapel.